ncatlab/nlab-content/pages/2254.md

 F_i(x,y) = x_i+y_i+\,\,higher\,\,order\,\,terms
 $$

 Formal group laws of dimension $1$ proved to be important in [[algebraic topology]], especially in the study of [[cobordism]], starting with the works of Novikov, Buchstaber and Quillen; among the generalized cohomology theories the complex cobordism is characterized by the so-called universal group law; moreover the usage is recently paralleled in the theory of [[algebraic cobordism]] of Morel and Levine in [[algebraic geometry]].
+Formal groups are also useful in local class field theory; they can be used to explicitly construct the local Artin map according to Lubin and Tate.

 Much more general are formal group schemes from